vwd-33/VWD/src/pages/distro/index.md

       V/A - "Leaderless Resistance - A Pan-Aryan Compilation" 2LP: $40.00

-      V/A - "Werewolves Of The Night II - Public Enemies Of The Northeast" LP: $20.00
   - title: 7" VINYL
     body: >-
       ABSURD (ger) - "Pure Darkness" EP: $12.00